What therefore God hath joined together, let not man put asunder

 Never trying to change the other person.

-While some advice seems to be geared at letting the partners live out separate existences, at least most modern marriage counsel still recognizes the vital importance of one-ness.
+While some advice seems to be geared at letting the partners live out separate existences, at least most modern marriage counsel still recognises the vital importance of one-ness.

 And so advice abounds on how to create such oneness: Couples are counselled on the importance of communication, a good sex life, conflict resolution, quality time, etc.